EB-5 Visa | U.S. Green Card For Investors | Application

 • Investment in a regional center (passive investment)

-1. Persons not looking to start a company themselves or invest in a company in which they must also then work and take responsibility have the opportunity to invest in a regional center.
-The Regional Center Institute was created by the U.S. government to offer foreign investors the opportunity to obtain a green card through a strictly passive investment.
+• Those who do not wish to start their own business or invest in a company where they would then also have to work and take on responsibility have the option of investing in a “regional center.”
+The regional center institution was created by the U.S. government to offer foreign investors the opportunity to obtain a green card through a purely passive investment.

-2. The projects organized by these regional centers (e.g. construction of nursing homes, hospitals, hotels, etc.) in which foreigners can invest are almost all located in economically impoverished areas, so that an investment of 800,000 USD is sufficient.
+• The projects of these Regional Centers (e.g. construction of retirement homes, hospitals, hotels, etc.) in which foreigners can invest are almost all located in structurally weak areas, so that an investment of USD 800,000 is sufficient.
+Investors should note that regional centers charge an additional administration fee, which can amount to several tens of thousands of U.S. dollars.

-3. Another advantage is that the project creates required jobs, not only within the relevant company but also in the vicinity of the project, e.g. through construction activities and other similar activities, and has often already created such by the time the EB-5 petition is filed.
-However, the applicant will still receive the conditional green card first.
+• Another advantage is that the required jobs can be created not only in the company itself, but also in the project's environment, e.g. through construction activities and the like, and have often already been created when the EB-5 petition is submitted.
+However, you will still receive a conditional green card at first.

-4. One disadvantage of investing in a regional center is that the investor cannot exert any influence over the fate of the company.
-A few fraudulent enterprises have also been found among the array of regional centers.
+• One disadvantage of investing in a regional center is that the investor has no influence on the fortunes of the company.
+There have also been a few fraudsters among the ranks of regional centers.

 • Creation or maintenance of at least ten full-time jobs